ArashPartow/exprtk/readme.txt

 (8) Zero Parameter Functions
-When either an ifunction  or ivararg_function derived type  is defined with  zero number  of parameters,  there are  two calling  conventions within expressions that are allowed.
+When  either  an  ifunction,  ivararg_function  or   igeneric_function derived type is defined with zero number of parameters, there are  two calling  conventions  within  expressions  that  are  allowed.
 For  a function named 'foo' with zero input parameters the calling styles are as follows:

    (1)  x + sin(foo()- 2) / y
    (2)  x + sin(foo  - 2) / y

+By default the  zero parameter trait  is disabled.
+In  order to enable it, a process similar to that of  enabling of the side effect trait is carried out:

+   template <typename T>
+   struct foo : public exprtk::ivararg_function<T>
+   {
+      foo()
+      {
+         exprtk::enable_zero_parameters(*this);
+      }

+      inline T operator()(const std::vector<T>& arglist)
+      { ... }
+   };